Installation

 directory.
 The environment variable

-KFORTH_DIR must
+KFORTH_DIR

 be set to this directory.
 For example, under the BASH